 Turning Patients Over in Bed

-It’s difficult to get close enough to patients in bed to turn them over safely, so concentrate on putting your body as close to theirs as you can.
+It’s hard to get close enough to patients in bed to turn them over safely, so concentrate on putting your body as close to theirs as you can.
 Usually one or two people can turn a patient safely.
-And the patient can sometimes help by pushing down with a heel.
+Or, you can use a ceiling lift (if available), especially if the patient weights over 200 pounds.
+The patient can sometimes help by pushing down with a heel.
 Start the turn with the patient on the side of the bed opposite the direction he or she will be rolling.

 Put one hand behind the patient’s far shoulder.